ngenworks/process.ngenworks.com/docs/source/quality_assurance.rst

 The testing team has access to the CMS so can make any content-related fixes without the developer having to be involved.

-When testing and quality assurance are over, and everyone is feeling like the site or app is ready, it’s time to hand over the site or app to the client for a final review.
+When testing and quality assurance is over, and everyone is feeling like the site or app is ready, it’s time to hand over the site or app to the client for a final review.
 Depending on complexity, plan ahead to allow the client at least one to two weeks to kick the tires prior to launch.